kapoolay/Masters-in-Data-Analytics/Analytics Programming/README.md

-# 📊 Analytics Programming — WGU D598 Class Project
+# 📊 Analytics Programming Project

 This repository contains my project work for **D598: Analytics Programming** at Western Governors University.
 The course builds foundational skills in Python for data analysis, cleaning, and visualization — essential tools for working as a data analyst or data engineer.